UMMS-Biocore/debrowser-docs/docs/quickstart/quickstart.rst

 Data Tables
 ===========

-The lasttab at the top of the screen displays various different data tables.
+The last tab at the top of the screen displays various different data tables.
 These datatables include:

 * All Detected